What Is Dental Bonding?

 Cost Of A Dental Bonding

-The cost of dental bonding varies depending on individual needs and the condition of your teeth.
-On average, dental bonding typically ranges from $300 to $600 or more per tooth without insurance coverage.
-Fortunately, most insurance companies cover dental bonding, especially for restoring broken or damaged teeth.
-With insurance, your out-of-pocket expense usually falls around $60 to $120.
+The price of dental bonding varies based on your individual needs and the condition of your teeth.
+On average, the cost ranges from $300 to $600 or more per tooth without insurance coverage.
+Fortunately, many insurance plans cover dental bonding, particularly when it is used to restore broken or damaged teeth.
+With insurance, your out-of-pocket expense typically falls between $60 and $120.

-However, it’s important to note that these figures are approximate and can vary.
-To get a more precise estimate, it’s recommended to consult with your dentist and insurance provider.
+Keep in mind that these figures are approximate and may differ.
+For a more precise estimate, it is recommended to speak with your dentist and insurance provider.

-Factors that can influence the cost of dental bonding include:
+Factors that may influence the cost of dental bonding include:

-- Location of the teeth in your mouth
+- The location of the teeth being treated.

 Contact us today